kensimonezike/30-Days-Fintech-Analyst-Challenge/day03-sql-intro/README.md

 | Withdrawal | 11 | 22% | 786,120.00 | 71,465.45 | 472,840.00 |
 | Bill Payment | 7 | 14% | -377,210.00 | -53,887.14 | 46,560.00 |

-> ⚠️ **Data quality flag:** Bill Payment shows a negative total (₦-377,210).
+> **Data quality flag:** Bill Payment shows a negative total (₦-377,210).
 > The 2 negative raw amount rows fall under this transaction type, corrupting the figure.
-> The SQL is correct — the data is not.
+> The SQL is correct, the data is not.
 Always add `WHERE amount_ngn > 0`
 > or use cleaned amounts when this table is used for revenue reporting.

 **Business finding:** Airtime was the highest-volume transaction type in January at ₦3,106,970 across 12 transactions (24% of all activity).
-Despite being small by count, Airtime had the highest average transaction value at ₦258,914 — suggesting bulk or high-denomination airtime purchases rather than small top-ups.
+Despite being small by count, Airtime had the highest average transaction value at ₦258,914, suggesting bulk or high-denomination airtime purchases rather than small top-ups.
 Transfers came third by volume but second by average value at ₦140,350, confirming their importance as a revenue driver.

 ---

-## Bonus Query — Largest Single Transaction
+## Bonus Query: Largest Single Transaction

-**Business question:** What was the single largest transaction in January — and who made it?
+**Business question:** What was the single largest transaction in January, and who made it?

 ```sql
 SELECT *